EricWVGG/sanity-plugin-next-redirects/README.md

 }
 ```

-These could be used for an RSS feed too!
+The pathResolvers can be used for an RSS feed too.

 ##

 This is a relatively new plugin, and I've only used it with a couple projects.
-If you have any issues or ideas, please leave a note in the Github Issues.
+If you have any issues or ideas, please leave a note in the [Github issues](https://github.com/EricWVGG/sanity-plugin-next-redirects/issues).

-If you’re enough of a Sanity wonk to find this useful, check out my [Sanity Advanced Validators package](https://github.com/EricWVGG/sanity-advanced-validators).
-It’s super effective!.
+If you’re enough of a Sanity wonk to find this useful, check out my [Sanity Advanced Validators package](https://github.com/EricWVGG/sanity-advanced-validators). *It’s super effective!.*

 ## Future improvements

-- usage without redirects dialog (not recommended!)
+- usage without redirects dialog (probably not recommended!)
+- - `options.suppressDialog`
-- - Should we add a thing that reverse-checks the redirects table for re-used slugs?
+- a thing that reverse-checks the redirects table for re-used slugs
 - - Currently, nothing prevents a person from filing `/post/i-identify-as-a-labubusexual` as a redirect, then later using that as a new slug; the document will be unreachable.
+- - "SELECT \* FROM redirect WHERE reddirect.url = pathResolve(doc)"
+- 1. Publish is intercepted
+- 2. Issue is explained
+- 3. options: Publish and Delete Redirect (recommended) | Publish and Leave Redirect (why??) | Cancel and edit slug
-- combine pathResolver and titleResolver? would let us ditch `documentTitleKey `
+- combine pathResolver and titleResolver?
+- - would let us ditch `documentTitleKey`
+- - but would make `pathResolvers` clunkier
-- instructions to hide Redirects table from structureTool
+- instructions to hide Redirect table from structureTool
 - more "document is X old" options